The BioFiles - Bill Hubick

 • Tricratus arenarius (Menzies ex Hook.)
 Spreng.

-The perennial flower Abronia latifolia or Abronia arenaria[3] is a species of sand-verbena known commonly as the coastal, or yellow sand-verbena.
-It is native to the west coast of North America, from southern California to the Canada–United States border.
+The perennial flower Abronia latifolia or Abronia arenaria[3] is a species of sand-verbena known commonly as the coastal sand-verbena, or yellow sand-verbena.
+It is native to the west coast of North America, from southern California to southern British Columbia.[4][5][6]
+In Canada, it is at risk of becoming extirpated, threatened, or endangered.[7]

 The plant bears attractive neatly rounded heads of small, bright golden flowers.
 The individual flowers have no petals; rather, they are composed of yellow bracts forming a trumpet-shaped calyx about the stamens.
 It bears a small, winged fruit.
 The plant grows in succulent mats on sand or other coastal substrate.
 The roots are stout, fusiform and often several feet long.
-These roots are edible, traditionally eaten by the Chinook Indians.[3]
-This plant is seen exhibiting psammophory, a method by which plants save themselves from herbivores by attracting sand to their body making them difficult to be eaten.[4]
-It needs salt water, not fresh water, and will not tolerate extreme drought.[5]
+These roots are edible, traditionally eaten by the Chinookan peoples.[3]
+This plant is seen exhibiting psammophory, a method by which plants save themselves from herbivores by attracting sand to their body making them difficult to be eaten.[8]
+It needs salt water, not fresh water, and will not tolerate extreme drought.[9]

 References